jspecht3/terminal-tutorial/README.md

 $ cd /home/<user>/projects/terminal-tutorial
 ```

-Now, let's create a `.txt` file with the :sparkles: `touch` command and verify it exists.
+Now, let's create a `.txt` file with :sparkles: `touch` and verify it exists.
 ```
 $ touch example.txt
 $ ls
 example.txt
 ```

+The `touch` command can be used to create files without needing to go into the file with a text editor like vim.

 Now, we have an empty text file.
-We can verify this file is empty with the command :sparkles: `wc`.
+We can verify this file is empty with the command :sparkles: `wc`, which is short for "word count", but gives more information about the file than the word count alone.
 ```
 $ wc example.txt
 0 0 0 example.txt